canSAS-org/NXcanSAS_examples/README.md

 It would be useful to post the validation output from punx along with the example data file.

 Information about punx (currently in development) is available online: http://punx.readthedocs.io

+It is planned to add a validation step to this repository so that all data files will be checked each time the GitHub repository is updated.
+This will use the travis-ci.org continuous integration process and the punx tool described above.